sindresorhus/got/readme.md

 Type: `object`

-User data.
-In contrast to other options, `context` is not enumerable.
+User data. `context` is shallow merged and enumerable.
+If it contains non-enumerable properties they will NOT be merged.

-**Note:** The object is never merged, it's just passed through.
-Got will not modify the object in any way.

 It's very useful for storing auth tokens: